ericjchang/vouch/README.md

 - Clone the repository to your local machine.
 - Navigate to the "server" directory.
-- Install the dependencies by running npm install.
+- Install the dependencies by running `npm install`.
 - Create a `.env.dev` file and add the following environment variables:

 ```